briandfoy/briandfoy.github.io/_posts/2023-01-18-a-format-for-rpsl.md

                 third line
 {% endhighlight %}

-Since Perl's `format` is a pre-v5 feature, it doesn't work with the things that Perl 5 gave us: lexical filehandles and variables.
+Since this is a pre-v5 feature, it doesn't work with the things that Perl 5 gave us: lexical filehandles and variables.
 I have to work with the Perl 4 bareword filehandles and package variables.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vQA5aLctA0I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>